 London has always been a hotbed for ideas and innovation so it is entirely appropriate that a new initiative involving fashion design and body image starts here.
-We are All Walks beyond the Catwalk and we’re calling our first campaign ‘Size Me Up!’
+We are All Walks Beyond the Catwalk and we’re calling our first campaign ‘Size Me Up!’

-The traditional ready-to-wear method of design, with the model added at the end of the process, makes it hard to accommodate individuality in shape and size.
-This project is operating a bespoke approach by giving each designer the opportunity to collaborate with the woman who will model the garment at London Fashion Week and in doing so we expand upon the expectations for ready-to-wear imagery.
-Featured in the Pre-fall 09 issue of i-D magazine, and shot by Kayt Jones, these images also provide the context for the prestigious All Walks Beyond the Catwalk launch party at Somerset House, sponsored by M&S, on the opening night of London Fashion Week which even attracted the Prime Minister’s wife Sarah Brown.
+Shot by award winning photographer Kayt Jones, and featured in the Pre-fall 09 issue of i-D magazine, these images also provided the context for the prestigious All Walks Beyond the Catwalk launch party at Somerset House, sponsored by M&S, on the opening night of London Fashion Week.
+This event even attracted the Prime Minister’s wife Sarah Brown.

 “Three of my favourite subjects have been very diverse fashion icons: Tilda Swinton and Scarlett Johansson, and Beyonce.
 None would fit into a sample size or the catwalk model mould and, most importantly, none would care to!
 I really see this project as a chance not just for a series of portraits on a more diverse group of models, but as a fashion story that is a celebration of diversity.
 One in which the industry can look at itself and say, “yes we can” promote a body type that is healthy and beautiful.”

-See Size Me Up film shot by Jay Rodan here
+See ‘Size Me Up,’ film shot by Jay Rodan here